-While some amino acids can be produced in your body, most are in a category known as “essential amino acids.”
+While some amino acids can be produced in your body, most are in a category known as primary ones.
 What this means is that these are not produced in the body, but must be provided via other sources such as food or in a supplement.
 Simply put, amino acids are the foundation, or base, of protein molecules.
 When you consume protein, your body breaks the molecules and at this stage the amino acids are revealed and then are used for a variety of processes.
 Many of these processes involve things like burning fat or building muscle.
 For this reason, amino acid supplements are typically associated with athletes who have these specific goals.
 However, anyone can benefit.

 Before discussing in more detail all of the benefits of taking an amino acid supplement (see below reviews), it is first important to understand the possible symptoms and risks your body could be experiencing if you have an amino acid deficiency.
 You may suffer from a weakened immune system, memory problems, fatigue, depression, digestive problems, and more.
 There is such a wide range of problems because amino acids are so powerful and are capable of doing so much.
-Each amino acid has a different use in the body (or is capable of doing something different), which is why it is so important to make sure you have the right amount of both the essential and non-essential amino acids.
+Each amino acid has a different use in the body (or is capable of doing something different), which is why it is so important to make sure you have the right amount of both the essential and other amino acids.

 10 Best Amino Acids